-After high school, Newhart attended the Loyola University of Chicago and graduated with an undergraduate degree in business management in 1952.
-Shortly after, he was drafted to the military.
-Newhart served in the Army from 1952-54, fighting in the Korean War.
-Upon his return, Newhart worked as an accountant and advertising copy editor in Chicago while also occasionally performing at a local theatrical stock company and writing comedy sketches for the radio.
+After high school, Newhart attended Loyola University Chicago and graduated with an undergraduate degree in business management in 1952.
+Shortly after, he was drafted into the military.
+Newhart served in the Army from 1952 to 1954, fighting in the Korean War.
+Upon his return, Newhart worked as an accountant and advertising copy editor in Chicago while also occasionally performing in a local theatrical stock company and writing comedy sketches for the radio.

-While working at the ad agency, Newhart and co-worker Ed Gallagher would make extended, random phone calls to one another throughout the workday.
+While working at the ad agency, Newhart and co-worker Ed Gallagher would make extended, random phone calls to each other throughout the workday.
 They eventually decided to record the phone calls and use them as audition tapes for comedy work.
-Gallagher began concentrating more on his job at the agency, while Newhart continued doing the phone calls on his own, a bit that would eventually become a staple of his stand-up bit.
-In 1959, a disc jockey in Chicago heard his material and introduced Newhart to the head of talent at Warner Brothers Records, who signed the 30-year-old accountant to a contract based off of his recordings.
+Gallagher began concentrating more on his job at the agency, while Newhart continued doing the phone calls on his own, a bit that would eventually become a staple of his stand-up act.
+In 1959, a disc jockey in Chicago heard his material and introduced Newhart to the head of talent at Warner Bros.
+Records, who signed the 30-year-old accountant to a contract based on his recordings.